BLopo20/Parkinson-s-Disease-Datasets/README.md

 The dataset contains data from the following seven study tasks:
 - Demographic: subjects respond to questions about general demographic topics and health history;
 - MDS-UPDRS: subjects respond to selected questions from the MDS-UPDRS scale;
-- PDQ-8: subjects reespond to a short form of a Parkinson's Disease Questionnaire;
+- PDQ-8: subjects respond to a short form of a Parkinson's Disease Questionnaire;
 - Memory: subjects complete a short visuospatial game related to the Corsi block tapping test;
 - Tapping: subjects repeatedly tap their phone's screen;
 - Voice: subjects record ambient noise lever for 5 seconds and, if the noise level is acceptable, record themselves saying "aaah" for 10 seconds;
 - Walking: subjects walk back and forth for 20 to 30 seconds with their smartphones in their pocket and, afterwards, stand still for another 20 to 30 seconds;

-The fisrt task is completed once when the subject first uses the app, the next two tasks are completed once a month, and the remaining tasks are completed three times a day.
-Subjects that self-identified as having a professional PD diagnosis were asked two performe the last four tasks immediatly before taking their medication, after taking their medication and at some other time.
-Subjects who did not self-identify has having a professional PD diagnosis could complete these tasks at any time during the day.
+The first task is completed once when the subject first uses the app, the next two tasks are completed once a month, and the remaining tasks are completed three times a day.
+Subjects that self-identified as having a professional PD diagnosis were asked to perform the last four tasks immediately before taking their medication, after taking their medication, and at some other time.
+Subjects who did not self-identify as having a professional PD diagnosis could complete these tasks at any time during the day.

-For the walking task, data is collected from accelerometer, pedometer and core motion readings, which include attitude, rotation rate, acceleration, gravity, and magnetic field.
+For the walking task, data is collected from accelerometer, pedometer, and core motion readings, which include attitude, rotation rate, acceleration, gravity, and magnetic field.

 The mPower app was made available through the Apple App Store only in the United States.
 Enrollment was open to individuals diagnosed with PD and anyone that wanted to participate as a healthy control.
 A total of 9,520 subjects consented to the study and agreed to share their data.
 Of these, 8,320 completed at least one survey or task.
-Of the 6,805 who completed the enrollment survey, 1,087 self-identified as having a professional diagnosis of PD and 5,581 did not, with 137 opting not to answer the question.
-Despite follow up being nonuniform across participants, due to the nature of the study, 898 participants collected data at least five separate days over the course of the first six months.
+Of the 6,805 who completed the enrollment survey, 1,087 self-identified as having a professional diagnosis of PD, and 5,581 did not, with 137 opting not to answer the question.
+Despite follow-up being nonuniform across participants, due to the nature of the study, 898 participants collected data at least five separate days over the course of the first six months.

 Units: The acceleration is in m/s².

 ## How to access the data

 The dataset is available in the Synapse platform.
-To access the dataset researchers can follow the steps bellow:
+To access the dataset, researchers can follow the steps below:
 1. Register for a Synapse account;
 2. Become a certified Synapse user;
 3. Have your user profile validated;